Skip to main content

 Don’t worry this is totally normal!
 If you have never had a sexual relationship, you may not know who you will be attracted to.
 Or you may feel your sexuality has changed over time.
 These feelings are very common.

-Am I gay, bi or straight?
+Am I gay, lesbian or bisexual?
 What if none of these labels fit me?

 Some people use words like ‘gay’, ‘bi’ or ‘queer’ to help define their sexuality.
 But some people don’t feel that any of these words fit their sexuality or don’t want to be labelled at all.